-In line with our mandatory duty, Kendrick School will notify the relevant local authority if we become aware of any private fostering, to allow the local authority to check the arrangement is suitable and safe for the child.
+In line with our mandatory duty, Kendrick School will notify the relevant local authority if we become aware of any private fostering or kinship fostering, to allow the local authority to check the arrangement is suitable and safe for the child.
 Private fostering occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
+Kinship care is where a child who cannot be cared for by their parent(s) or another person with parental responsibility goes to live with a relative, friend or other connected person.